-Individual Music Therapy Sessions
+Individual Expressive Arts Therapy Sessions

 meets your personal interests and needs.
-No prior musical experience is required to benefit from music therapy services.
+No prior musical experience is required to benefit from music therapy.

-Our expressive arts therapy programs are offered free of charge and are designed for patients and families with a diverse range of experience, interests, and needs.
+Our expressive arts therapy programs are offered free of charge and are designed for patients and families with a diverse range of experiences, interests, and needs.
 Music therapy is available to all patients.
 Currently, art therapy is available for select

 Heartbeat Songs Project